hzitoun/android-camera2-secret-picture-taker/README.md

     -  **void onCaptureDone(String pictureUrl, byte[] pictureData)** to get a couple (picture Url, picture Data).
 Use this method if you don't want to wait for ALL pictures to be ready;
 2. Create a new instance of <a href="https://github.com/hzitoun/android-camera2-secret-picture-taker/blob/master/app/src/main/java/com/hzitoun/camera2SecretPictureTaker/services/APictureCapturingService.java">```APictureCapturingService``` </a> using <a href="https://github.com/hzitoun/android-camera2-secret-picture-taker/blob/master/app/src/main/java/com/hzitoun/camera2SecretPictureTaker/services/PictureCapturingServiceImpl.java">```PictureCapturingServiceImpl#getInstance()```</a> method;
 3. **Start capture** by calling the method ```APictureCapturingService#startCapturing(PictureCapturingListener listener) ``` and pass the listener you've just implemented (**step 1**)

-## How can I support this project?
-- Star this GitHub repo :star:
-- Create pull requests, submit bugs, suggest new features or documentation updates :wrench:

 ## Sample